 TurksLegal and Women in Banking & Finance (WiBF) are strong advocates for excellence in the Australian banking and finance industry.
 Now in its sixth year, the Turks WiBF Leadership Scholarship is an exciting joint initiative between TurksLegal and WiBF to support the professional growth of excellence in the industry by providing WiBF members with a significant career development opportunity.

 Who can Enter

-The Scholarship is open to all Australian resident members of WiBF.
-Each entrant must be a current financial member of WiBF or an employee of a WiBF Corporate Member.
+This Scholarship is open to all members of WiBF.
+Each entrant must be a current financial member of WiBF or an employee of a Corporate Member.
 Entrants must work in the Banking and Finance industry.
-Applicants should have a minimum of 7 years’ experience working in a banking or financial organisation and who are keen to take the next step in their career.
-The scholarship particularly invites applicants with demonstrated leadership experience and a commitment to creating positive change for future women leaders in the banking and financial services career.
+Applicants should have a minimum of 7 years’ experience working in a banking or financial organisation and be keen to take the next step in their career.
+The scholarship particularly invites applicants with demonstrated leadership experience and a commitment to creating positive change for future women leaders in the banking and financial services sector.